Adoption Policies, Terms & Requirements

 KITTEN ADOPTIONS

 HART reserves the right to not place a single kitten into a home without an appropriate young feline playmate or another animal companion.
-Kittens under 4 1/2 months of age are to be paired up at adoption when there are no other pets in the household.
+Kittens 6 months of age and younger are to be paired up at adoption when there are no cats in the household that are 6 years old or younger.
 Our extensive experience has shown that adopting a single kitten, instead of in pairs, may lead to the development of certain behavioral problems and attention-seeking behaviors that are far from ideal.
 These issues can include biting, inappropriate urination, and defecation, as well as the onset of depression, reduced appetite, and increased anxiety.
 Our Kitten Adoption Team will work with you to determine the best fit for your family.

 FIV-POSITIVE CATS